 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the exdividend date.
+Dividends are recorded on the ex-dividend date.
+Net depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.

-Management fees and operating expenses charged to the Plan for investments in mutual funds and the common collective trust are deducted from income earned on a daily basis and are not separately reflected.
+Administrative Expenses - Management fees and operating expenses charged to the Plan for investments in mutual funds and the common collective trust are deducted from income earned on a daily basis and are not separately reflected.
 Consequently, management fees and operating expenses are reflected as a reduction of investment return for such investments.